 Collaborating across teams

 To maximize the result, unite QAs, devs, and Ops.
-Integration consists of technical and cultural parts.
+Integration consists of technical and cultural parts, both critical to shaping the future of QA testing in modern organizations.
 If it’s all clear with the technical part, the cultural one poses a question in many companies.
-Create a culture of shared ownership and honest, ecological feedback.
+Create a culture of shared ownership and honest, ecological feedback — a necessity in the future of testing, where humans and AI collaborate.

 Everyone sees the same dashboards.
-Everyone works off the same data.
+Everyone works off the same data, reflecting how AI-powered QA aligns Dev, QA, and Ops into a single workflow.

 Measuring success